intrinio/javascript-sdk/docs/CompanyApi.md

 var tag = "marketcap"; // String | Item

 var opts = {
-  'type': "", // String | Filter by type, when applicable 'startDate': new Date("2018-01-01"), // Date | Get historical data on or after this date 'endDate': new Date("2019-01-01"), // Date | Get historical data on or before this date 'sortOrder': "desc", // String | Sort by date `asc` or `desc` 'nextPage': "" // String | Gets the next page of data from a previous API call };
+  'type': null, // String | Filter by type, when applicable 'startDate': new Date("2018-01-01"), // Date | Get historical data on or after this date 'endDate': new Date("2019-01-01"), // Date | Get historical data on or before this date 'sortOrder': "desc", // String | Sort by date `asc` or `desc` 'nextPage': null // String | Gets the next page of data from a previous API call };

 company_api.getCompanyHistoricalData(identifier, tag, opts).then(function(data) {